RubyLearning/blog/content/advertise.md

 **Advertising / Sponsorship**

-RubyLearning.org accepts advertising enquiries, although we like to handle advertising delicately to keep up a high standard.
-Contact Satish Talim at **satish [at] rubylearning [dot] org** to discuss.
+RubyLearning.org accepts advertising enquiries, although we like to handle advertising delicately to keep up a high standard.<!--more--> Contact Satish Talim at **satish [at] rubylearning [dot] org** to discuss.

 **125×125 Banner** ad opportunities (that appear on all pages of the